Student Staff

 Sanskriti S. Kumar ’26

 Sanskriti is from Stamford, Connecticut, and is dual majoring in Government and Economics.
 In high school, Sanskriti developed an interest in local government by working with local legislators to draft an allergy bill and working on local campaigns, where she learned directly about housing and education policy, two areas of interest at the Rose.
 In her first year at the Institute, Sanskriti worked on the Kosmont and the California City Management Foundation projects.
 Outside of the Rose, Sanskriti is a tour guide on campus and is a trip leader with Outdoor Initiative.
 In her free time, Sanskriti loves to watch soccer, hike, or go on a long drive.
-For the fall 2024 semester, Sanskriti is studying abroad (Rome, Italy).
+For the fall 2024 semester, Sanskriti studied abroad in Rome.

 Maya Maranto HM’26